Air Filters

 Flat-Paneled Fiberglass Filter

-These filters have a medium level efficiency with a rating between 1 and 4.
-The metal-like robust body protects the filter from breakage.
-These strainers are suitable for catching large airborne elements, but not small elements like dust or bacteria.
+These filters offer medium-level efficiency with ratings between 1 and 4.
+Their durable metal-like body protects the filter from breakage.
+While effective for catching larger airborne particles, they are not as efficient at capturing smaller elements such as dust or bacteria.

 Pleated Filter